University campus in North Carolina

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Network Administration Program Details at North Carolina Schools
+In-depth Network Administration program profiles in North Carolina

 At the associate's level, the Network Management program prepares individuals for employment supporting local- and wide-area networks.
 Students learn how to use technologies to provide for data, voice, image and video communications in business, industry and education.